BERLIN LIFE HACKS

-Berlin Life Hacks – Are you new to Berlin and want to know what’s going to make your life in the Hauptstadt easier?
+Are you new to Berlin and want to know how to make your life in the Hauptstadt easier?
 We’ve got you covered with everything you need to know about Berlin in one central place.
-From how to find a doctor, use public transit, hire a handy person, or move to a new flat, we’ve got you covered with our top recommendations, aka “Berlin life hacks”.
+From how to find a doctor, use public transit, hire a handy person, or move to a new flat, follow our top recommendations, aka “Berlin life hacks”.

-Consider this your ultimate reference guide to life in Berlin and bookmark this page, as it’s updated often.
+Consider this your ultimate reference guide to life in Berlin and bookmark this page, as we update it often.

 If you’re looking to take out a loan, visit CreditPlus.

-Borrow stuff from your neighbours, or other Berliners around the city, on platforms like Nebenan.de.
+Borrow stuff from your neighbors, or other Berliners around the city, on platforms like Nebenan.de.

 Discount supermarkets include Lidl, Aldi, Penny, and Netto.
 More average supermarkets are Rewe, Kaufland, Real, and Edeka.
 More upscale markets include Bio Company, Denns Biomarkt, and Frisches Paradies.

 If you want healthy chef-prepared meals delivered to your home, try freshweek.
-You can also use HelloFresh.
-They deliver all the ingredients for your meal, so you can cook it yourself but not think about grocery shopping.
+You can also use HelloFresh – They deliver all the ingredients for your meals, so you can cook it yourself and not think about grocery shopping.

-First time Wolt customers – Use the code 968W7 to get 5 € off for each of your first 3 delivery orders!
+For regular food delivery, use Wolt, Ubereats, or Lieferando.
+First-time Wolt customers – Use code 968W7 to get 5 € off for each of your first 3 delivery orders.

 Many German companies, landlords, and government authorities like the Bürgeramt or Ausländerbehörde send out communications via post.
 Make life easier and sign up for E-POST to send and receive mail online.
 Sign up for E-POST.